cvedovini/better-image-credits/readme.txt

 == Changelog ==

+= Version 1.5 =
+- Added support for a link to the license.

 = Version 1.4 =
 - Added support for custom header and background images.
 - Added a widget to display the credits in footer or sidebars.